-3 Easy Ways To Get Beach Waves Without Going To The Beach, According To Experts
+3 Easy Ways To Get Beach Waves Without Having To Hit Up The Beach, According To Hairstylists

 As summer starts to wind down, most of us who are dreading the return of snowy months are frantically trying to squeeze one last beach trip in for a relaxing day of sand and sun.
 But if you can't swing a last-minute vacay and are just looking for easy ways to get beach waves, I completely understand, and I've got you covered.
 Now, since my hair is naturally big and curly, that particular style isn't something I've personally ever been able to achieve — so I went to the experts to find out the best and simplest ways to get the look.